Welcome to our science page.

 How do we deliver Science at Seven Stars Primary School?

 .
-All classes are given Medium term planning through the use of the Developing Experts scheme of work which has been approved by subject lead through consultation of the staff and governors.
+All classes have a long term plan that is split into the units covered over the year.
+From this the teachers plan for each unit using the Lancashire PLAN documents which has been approved by subject lead through consultation of the staff and governors.

 .
 Science is taught for at least 1 hour each week and in some cases up to 2 hours depending on the unit taught.
-This is taken from the medium term planning from the Developing Experts scheme.
+This is taken from the medium term planning created by each teacher.

 .
 Special STEM weeks are planned into the timetable each year where the children can focus on a particular scientific enquiry skill and research a famous scientist.

 .
-Visitors are invited into school from Stem Ambassadors to give children insight into the real world of Science and compliment our Developing Expert curriculum.
+Visitors are invited into school from Stem Ambassadors and MAD Science to give children insight into the real world of Science and compliment our curriculum.

 Impact